 . . .

-You are now all set with the perfect 3 days in Key West itinerary.
+You are now all set with the perfect 2 or 3 days in Key West itinerary.
 Be prepared for the best sunsets you’ve ever seen in this eternally festive, yet laid back atmosphere.
 Just remember to pace yourself and keep an open mind to all the quirks this city has to offer.

 Theresa’s Bio: Theresa is the creator of Fueled By Wanderlust, a travel blog.
 Although she did not start traveling until her mid-twenties due to some pesky student loan debt, with careful budgeting, she was able to pay that off and start planning trips.
 Since then, she has traveled more and more each year to various places in the U.S., Europe, and the Caribbean.
 You can follow along with Theresa’s adventures on Instagram, Twitter, and Facebook.